Courtesy of the Big Ivy Historical Society

 Hours of Operation

-Mountain Harvest Day is celebrated on the first Saturday in October.
+Mountain Harvest Day is celebrated on the second Saturday in October.
 The newly erected molasses mill is put to full use that day with cane cooking and molasses production.

 Admission Fees